-We implemented the WebAuthn specification in Authentication Cloud, so your users can log in securely with the built-in functions of their devices already available.
+We implemented the FIDO2 technology in Authentication Cloud, so your users can log in securely with the built-in functions of their devices.

-The prerequisite is that the device and the browser needs to support the other FIDO2 standard, Client-to-Authenticator Protocol (CTAP).
-The device may be a phone or a laptop with biometric options, or a physical security key, see Browsers and authenticators.
+To use FIDO2, the device and the browser must support both the WebAuthn and the CTAP standards.
+The device can be a phone or a laptop with biometric options, or a physical security key.
+For more information, see Browsers and authenticators.

 We recommend FIDO2 if the following are true for your business: